coq-community/trocq/artifact-clean/INSTRUCTIONS.md

-0. We use the Opam package manager, please install it from the official Opam webpage: https://opam.ocaml.org/doc/Install.html
+0. We use the Opam package manager, please install it from the official Opam webpage: https://opam.ocaml.org/doc/Install.html and add the Coq opam repository, with the following command:
+   `opam repo add coq-released https://coq.*/opam/released`

 1. Create a fresh Opam switch (development was done with OCaml 4.12.0, but anything newer should work).
 An existing switch may